Cox Logo

 The Cox logo is like a colorful hummingbird that instantly delivers information to users.
-The company logo shows the use of scientific achievements for development and the distribution of only useful and interesting content.
+The company logo emphasizes the use of scientific achievements to advance development and the distribution of only useful and interesting content.

 Cox: Brand overview